AntelopeIO/leap/tests/performance_tests/README.md

                     of the range of blocks of interest for evaluation. (default: 2)
 * `--save-json SAVE_JSON`
                     Whether to save json output of stats (default: False)
+* `--quiet QUIET`   Whether to quiet printing intermediate results and reports to stdout (default: False)
 </details>

 #### Launch Transaction Generators